-There are a lot of factors that can cause incontinence in both men and women, including childbirth, abdominal weakness, diabetes, prostate problems and more.
-Physical therapy can help with proper diagnosis and treatment of incontinence and bladder issues.
+There are a lot of factors that can lead to incontinence in both men and women including history of childbirth, abdominal weakness, diabetes, prostate problems, pelvic floor muscle dysfunction, and more.
+Physical therapy can help with proper diagnosis and treatment of incontinence and other bowel or bladder issues.

 What causes incontinence?

-Incontinence affects women twice as much as men, but overactive bladder, bladder leakage and related issues can happen to anyone.
+Incontinence affects women twice as much as men, but overactive bladder, bladder leakage, and related issues can happen to anyone.
 The most common cause of incontinence is trauma to pelvic floor muscles.
 For women, this can occur during pregnancy or after childbirth.
-Men are more likely to develop incontinence after having their prostate removed due to prostate cancer.
+Men are more likely to develop incontinence if they’ve had their prostate removed due to prostate cancer.

 There are several kinds of incontinence:

-• Mixed incontinence – when you leak from both stressors and urges, you have mixed urinary incontinence.
+- Mixed incontinence – when you leak from both pressure and urge, you have mixed urinary incontinence.
 Women are especially likely to have a mix of bladder control problems.

 Two other common bladder issues may not seem like bigger health problems, but are:

-• Urinary urgency – a strong, sudden urge to use the bathroom without any warning beforehand.
+- Urinary urgency – a strong, sudden urge to use the bathroom without any warning beforehand and without leakage.

 How can physical therapy help incontinence?

-Physical therapy is a conservative treatment for urinary incontinence and other bladder issues, which can include:
+Physical therapy treatment for urinary incontinence and other bowel or bladder issues can include:

-In 95% of cases, pelvic floor physical therapy has made a difference in people dealing with incontinence and bladder issues.
-If you or someone you know suffers from incontinence or bladder issues, schedule with our pelvic floor physical therapy specialists online or by calling 515.875.9706.
+In 95% of cases, pelvic floor physical therapy has made a difference in the lives of people dealing with incontinence or other bladder issues.
+If you or someone you know suffers from incontinence or bowel or bladder issues, schedule with our pelvic floor physical therapy specialists online or by calling 515.875.9706.